rackerlabs/docs-core-infra-user-guide/storage/cloud_server_local_storage.rst

 * for Windows, see http://www.rackspace.com/knowledge_center/article/preparing-data-disks-on-windows-cloud-servers.

 ..
 NOTE::
-   To make a back up copy of a *data* disk, use:
+   To make a backup copy of a *data* disk, use:

    * Cloud Backup for incremental backups, such as for disaster recovery
-   * Cloud Block Storage for portability, such as for creation of new servers
+   * Cloud Block Storage for portable backups, such as for relocation to new servers

 Protecting local storage
 ------------------------